 If you own a car it requires a registration (at just over $200 per year) as well as a current Warrant of Fitness ($40-$50 on average every 6 or 12 months depending on the age of the vehicle).

-Public transport with a Snapper card (the Wellington equivalent of London’s Oyster) costs from $1.66 within the CBD (which is walkable anyway if you have the time).
+Public transport with a Snapper card (the Wellington equivalent of London’s Oyster) costs from $1.71 ($2.50 cash).
+All of the CBD is walkable anyway if you have the time.
 Fares are based on zones rather than a flat rate so you have to remember to tag off or you get charged to the end of the route.

-It costs me $7.50 to go as far as the airport on the bus which is significantly cheaper than an Uber (around $25 for a 30 minute trip), which is again much cheaper than a traditional taxi (closer to $40).
+It costs less than $5 to go from Karori to the airport on the bus which is significantly cheaper than an Uber (around $25 for a 30 minute trip), which is again much cheaper than a traditional taxi (closer to $40).

 I don’t really track what I spend in the supermarket as I shop sporadically but I expect it’s around $70 per week covering most meals for one person.
 I typically buy unprocessed vegetables and proteins which will work well together however I choose to combine them which no doubt works out cheaper than more processed meal options.